richer-tan/gitPractice4/README.md

 # Change in branch1 to rebase
 # Second change in branch1 to rebase
 # Second change in branch1 to rebase
+# Third change in branch1 to rebase
+# Third change in branch1 to rebase